Andy4495/skat-scoresheet/README.md

 ## Web-based Version

 A web-based version is in progress (see [docs/index.html](docs/index.html)).
 This is a manual port of the C++ code over to JavaScript and uses HTML to provide a GUI.
+It is entirely run in the browser; there is no back-end processing involved.

 The web page is published using [GitHub Pages][9] and can be accessed [here][8].